mit-pdos/argosy/artifact/README.md

 For a simple illustration of the framework, we recommend reading `Examples/StatDb/Impl.v` followed by `Examples.StatDb/HoareProof.v`.
-The abstract layer as two operations: `add(n:nat)` to store in the database and `avg() : Op nat` to get the average of the numbers added so far.
+The abstract layer has two operations: `add(n:nat)` to store in the database and `avg() : Op nat` to get the average of the numbers added so far.
 These two operations are implemented using two variables, one for the number of elements and the other for the running sum.
 The database is cleared on a crash, so there